OTTOREIKU/EMBER-Testing-Grounds/README.md

 The [reference page](https://ottoreiku.github.io/EMBER-Testing-Grounds/reference.html) is a separate page built for a phone.
 Bookmark it and you have the full glossary, every part, unit, pilot and tactics card, and a searchable rules section in your pocket, without loading the tabletop first.
-I use it at the table more than I expected to.

 ## Things to know

 It is **rules-assisted, not rules-enforced**.
-It will show you the legal moves and do the maths, but it will not stop you doing something silly, which is deliberate: you are learning, and sometimes you want to try the illegal thing to see why it is illegal.
+It will show you the legal moves and do the math, but it will not stop you doing something illegal, which is deliberate: you are learning, and sometimes you want to try the illegal thing to see why it is illegal.
 The printed card always wins over anything shown here.